Trinity College School: History

 A second fire occurred in 1928.
 Again, virtually the whole School was destroyed.
 Rebuilding it was not an easy task this time.
 Although TCS had received promises of funds to help with the rebuilding from the Old Boy community, on the heels of the fire came the Great Depression and many Old Boys had to renege on their promises.

 Newly appointed Headmaster Philip Ketchum found himself in charge of a school on the brink of bankruptcy.
 He had to spend the first few years of his tenure "cap in hand" trying to raise the funds to pay off a very onerous mortgage.
 Through the generosity of a handful of Old Boys, the debt was finally retired.

 Since that time, Trinity College School has not experienced similar hardships.
 The School's physical plant has tripled in size, the student body has doubled and, under the leadership of Headmaster Rodger Wright, the first female student was admitted to TCS in the fall of 1991.

-In 1965 the Centennial Gates were unveiled with iron gates (stone portion remains at what is now Trinity Bellwoods Park) donated by Seagrams family from the Trinity College in Toronto.
+In 1965 the Centennial Gates were unveiled with iron gates (the stone portion remains at what is now Trinity Bellwoods Park) donated by the Seagram family from the Trinity College in Toronto.

 During the summer of 1997, the entire campus was wired to make the School's computer network, and the Internet, universally accessible.

 In 2002, the creation of a new arts facility, featuring music and dance studios, MIDI labs, classroom space, and a theatre, put a renewed focus on the arts at TCS.
 In 2003–2004, the science department opened two new facilities, the electron microscopy suite and the Anne Currie Observatory, which houses a high-powered telescope.

 In September 2004, TCS welcomed its 11th headmaster, Stuart K. C. Grainger.
 Among the achievements under his leadership are the launch of the School's first official strategic plan in 2007, including a performance space; and the construction of a visual arts wing for the 2011–2012 academic year.